datacamp/authoring/docs/courses/data-structure.md

 chapter5.md
 ```

-Each chapter file contains general information about the chapter and exercises.
+The only difference is `.Rmd` versus `.md` depending on the technology.
+`.Rmd` provides a specific `R` technology markdown flavour and syntax on Github.

 #### Chapter fields

+Each chapter file contains general information about the chapter in YAML format such as:

 | Field        | Explanation                                                                                                                          |
 |--------------|--------------------------------------------------------------------------------------------------------------------------------------|